shaido987/riskloc/README.md

 # RiskLoc
-Code for the paper [RiskLoc: Localization of Multi-dimensional Root Causes by Weighted Risk](https://arxiv.org/abs/2205.10004).
-This repository contains the implementation of RiskLoc and all baseline multi-dimensional root cause localization methods as well as code to generate synthetic data as described in the paper.
+This repository contains code for the paper [RiskLoc: Localization of Multi-dimensional Root Causes by Weighted Risk](https://arxiv.org/abs/2205.10004), both the implementation of RiskLoc and all baseline multi-dimensional root cause localization methods in the paper, as well as the code to generate synthetic datasets as described in the paper.

-Implemented algorithms: RiskLoc, AutoRoot, Squeeze, HotSpot, and Adtributor (normal and recursive).
+**Short problem description:**
+RiskLoc solves the problem of identifying the root cause of an anomaly occuring in a time series with multi-dimensional attributes.
+These types of time series can be regarded as aggregations (the total sum in the simplest case) of numerous underlying, more fine-grained, time series.
+For example, a time series T with 2 dimensions, each with 3 possible values:
+- d1: [a,b,c],
+- d2: [d,e,f],

+is built up of 9 fine-grained time series (2 examples being the time series corresponding to {d1: a, d2: d} and {d1: b, d2: f}).

+The goal is to find the specific dimension and dimensional values (the elements) of the root cause when an error occurs in the fully aggregated time series T. This is a search problem where any combination of dimensions and values are considered, and there can be multiple elements in the fanal root cause set.
+For the example time series above, one potential root cause set can be {{d1: a, d2: [d,e]}, {d1: b, d2: e}}.
+Since any combination and any number of elements needs to be considered, the total search space is huge which is the main challenge.

 ## Requirements
 - pandas